AminSajedian/ChatGPT-Collapser/readme.md

 🔹 🔜 Plan to add a settings page for custom behavior.

 🔹 🔜 Option to adjust collapsed message height.
+🔹 🔍 Check out TODO.md for upcoming fixes and features!

 ## 💡 Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to fork the repo and submit pull requests.